Smoke tests

 Before running a smoke test, note that:

-- Smoke tests only support SQL server as a database platform.
+- Smoke tests support SQL server and Oracle as database platforms.

 - Each branch can have only one set of smoke test results.
 Rerunning a smoke test will replace the previous results.